AIVid. AI Video Generator Logo

 Now you need to merge ControlNet with Image-Prompt (IP) adapters.

-This creates an effective ControlNet/IP-Adapter synergy.
+This creates a highly effective ControlNet/IP-Adapter synergy.

 You use Canny edge detection to enforce exact geometry.